Deciding to have an abortion

 The decision to have an abortion is yours alone.
 But you should take the chance to discuss your options with a health professional.

-Unbiased information and support
+Unbiased information and support is available from:

 - My Options, our free unplanned pregnancy support service — call freephone 1800 828 010 (outside of the Republic of Ireland call +353 1 687 7044)

 - a GP, family planning clinic or women's health clinic that provides abortion services

 You may also want to speak to your partner, friends or family.
 But you don't need to discuss it with anyone else and they don't have a say in the final decision.